 You have found a great tenant, by advertising with ReDIY, on the major Real Estate sites and thoroughly vetting them, the management should all run smoothly.
 Monitor the rental payments closely.
 If the rent becomes 1 or 2 days in arrears, a reminder phone call to the tenant should be made.
 The sooner the arrears are addressed, the better for all concerned.
 If it gets to 5 days in arrears, another call needs to be made.
-In most states, the arrears has to be between 5 and 8 days in arrears, before any more forceful action can be taken.
-This is normally in the form of a written Breach Notice giving an amount of days for the arrears to be paid.
-Check you State Legislation for further information.
+In most states, the arrears have to be between 5 and 8 days in arrears, before any more forceful action can be taken.
+This is normally in the form of a written Breach Notice giving a number of days for the arrears to be paid.
+Check your State Legislation for further information.

 Document Storage with ReDIY

-As well as your advertising text and photos the lease, bond lodgement form and entry condition report can be stored in your dashboard on ReDIY for easy access.
-Should you wish, you can also enter the record of rental payments into the rent section on your dashboard, and any payments made for bills and maintenance, so that at the end of the Financial Year, ReDIY can provide you with a Financial Year Income and Expenditure Report.
+As well as your advertising text and photos the lease, bond lodgement form, and entry condition report can be stored in your dashboard on ReDIY for easy access.
+Should you wish, you can also enter the record of rental payments into the rent section on your dashboard, and any payments made for bills and maintenance, so that at the end of the Financial Year, ReDIY will soon be able to provide you with a Financial Year Income and Expenditure Report.

 Entry to the Premises.